 Other Functions

-Returns a string with the name of the host that this function was performed on.
-For distributed processing, this is the name of the remote server host, if the function is performed on a remote server.
-If it is executed in the context of a distributed table, then it generates a normal column with values relevant to each shard.
+Returns the name of the host on which this function was executed.
+If the function executes on a remote server (distributed processing), the remote server name is returned.
+If the function executes in the context of a distributed table, it generates a normal column with values relevant to each shard.
 Otherwise it produces a constant value.

 Syntax